core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Fundamentally, this requires to define the possible use of the ETag Option also as an outer option for OSCORE.
 Thus, in addition to the normal inner ETag, a server can add also an outer ETag option intended for the proxy.

-Since validation of responses assumes that cacheability of responses is possible in the first place, it would be convenient to define the use of ETag as outer option in {{I-D.amsuess-core-cachable-oscore}}.
+Since validation of responses assumes that cacheability of responses is possible in the first place, it would be convenient to define the use of ETag as outer option in {{I-D.ietf-core-cacheable-oscore}}.

 In case OSCORE is also used between the proxy and an individual origin server as per {{I-D.ietf-core-oscore-capable-proxies}}, then the outer ETag Option would be seamlessly protected with the OSCORE Security Context shared between the proxy and the origin server.